-- 1.1 All new staff to UWE Bristol, including senior staff and individuals on fixed term contracts, are appointed subject to satisfactory completion of a probation period.
-Different arrangements exist for temporary staff. - 1.2 The probation process is an important means of ensuring that new appointees settle in to their roles, and are able to confirm their ability to satisfy their role requirements.
-The probation process is therefore extremely important for both the University and the new employee, and successful completion of the probation period is required in order to confirm continuing employment. - 1.3 The probation guidance should be read in the context of the University's values and mission.
+- 1.1.
+All new staff to UWE Bristol, including senior staff and individuals on fixed term contracts, are appointed subject to satisfactory completion of a probation period.
+Different arrangements exist for temporary staff. - 1.2.
+The probation process is an important means of ensuring that new appointees settle into their roles and are able to confirm their ability to satisfy their role requirements.
+The probation process is therefore extremely important for both the University and the new employee, and successful completion of the probation period is required in order to confirm continuing employment. - 1.3.
+The probation guidance should be read in the context of the University's values, vision and strategy.